Postgraduate Course: Encountering Cities (PGT) (PGGE11185)

 On completion of this course, the student will be able to:

-- You will develop a critical understanding of a number of key concepts include: the everyday; emotions; sociality; materiality; and memory.
+- demonstrate a critical understanding of key concepts including the everyday, encounters, emotions, and materiality

 Lefebvre, H. (1996).
 Writings on Cities.
 (Oxford: Blackwell).